Dr. Nirmal Jivan Shah - Chief Executive

 Zoe Stimpson is a marine biologist with a strong academic and professional background.
 Zoe was awarded a first-class degree in Marine Biology from Newcastle University and further expanded her expertise by pursuing a course in Biotechnology with the University of San Diego.
 Her research focused on the dispersion of recreational and pharmaceutical drugs along the coastal areas of Great Britain.
 Zoe's approach involved creating her own ocean circulation model using coding systems.
 Zoe has hands-on experience as a research assistant for a coral restoration project in Malaysia, Borneo, and has worked as an environmental consultant for RoyalHaskoningDHV and as a scientific officer for GVI Seychelles.
 Zoe is also an accomplished divemaster with 9 years of diving experience.
 She is deeply connected to the underwater world and excels as a macro photographer, with her work even featured on the nature.org website.

 Eric Blais - Cousin Island Special Reserve Coordinator

 Eric has previously worked as the conservation officer for Cousin Island Special Reserve and has returned as coordinator for the reserve.
 A native of Rodrigues, Eric also worked on the Shoals Rodrigues project and has a wide range of skills in marine conservation, fisheries, sustainability and MPAs.

-Jovani Raffin - Chief Warden, Cousin Island Special Reserve
+Chris Tagg - Science and Conservation Officer, Cousin Island Special Reserve

-Cheryl Sanchez - Island Conservation Officer, Cousin Island Special Reserve
+Christopher Mahoune - Chief Warden, Cousin Island Special Reserve